Waka (canoe): Traditional construction

 The final shaping was done closer to the papakainga to be nearer to food.
 A waka could take a year to make if the construction went smoothly, but it could be abandoned if there was an accident or a death of an important person.
 Such abandoned, uncompleted waka have been found in post-contact times.
 Most large waka were built in several main interlocking sections and stitched together with flax rope.
 Small pegs were put into the holes, which swelled and sealed when wet.
 Tree gum could also seal the holes.
 A large finished waka weighed about three tonnes and could remain in use for many decades.
 All large waka had names and were objects of pride and admiration.

 The image above shows a waka taua with unusually high freeboard.
 A noticeable feature of a loaded waka taua was its very low freeboard of 400–500 mm, which made the vessel unseaworthy in all but good weather, despite the presence of one or two young men on board dedicated to bailing.
-The normal timber used, totara, is a lightweight native podocarp, which retains its natural oils even when cut down.
+The normal timber used, tōtara, is a lightweight native podocarp, which retains its natural oils even when cut down.
 This prevented the timber opening up and splitting.
 Angela Ballara noted that they only put to sea when it was fine.
 One voyage across the stormy Cook Strait was delayed for a week while the travellers waited for fine weather.
 The missionary William Williams, son of Henry Williams, noted that the voyage of a waka taua was a leisurely affair due to the requirements of foraging for food and waiting for fine weather.

-The 1974 National Film Unit documentary - Taahere Tikitiki - the making of a Maori canoe - records the 18 month long construction of a waka taua - the Taahere Tikitiki.
+The 1974 National Film Unit documentary – Tāhere Tikitiki – the making of a Māori canoe – records the 18 month long construction of a waka taua – the Tāhere Tikitiki.
 The waka was commissioned by the Māori Queen, Te Arikinui Dame Te Atairangikaahu, and constructed at Tūrangawaewae Marae by master carver Piri Poutapu.
 The film, directed by David Sims, is a visual insight into the building of this cultural taonga.